 *On this date in 1925, the first meeting of the American Negro Labor Congress took place.
 It was established by the Communist Party as a vehicle for advancing the rights of African Americans, propagandizing communism within the Black community, and recruiting black members for the party.

-It also campaigned for a separate black nation in the South, one of the CPUSA's principal tenets, against police brutality, the Italian occupation of Ethiopia and Jim Crow laws.
+It also campaigned for a separate black nation in the South, one of the CPUSA's principal tenets, against police brutality, the Italian occupation of Ethiopia, and Jim Crow laws.
 The League of Struggle for Negro Rights also advocated a more general policy of opposition to fascism and support for the Soviet Union.
 Langston Hughes became its President in 1934.
 Harry Haywood was its General Secretary.
-The organization largely disappeared after 1935, when the Communist Party, as part of its Popular Front strategy, joined with other non-communist organizations and individuals to form the National Negro Congress (NNC) in 1935 at Howard University .
+The organization largely disappeared after 1935, when the Communist Party, as part of its Popular Front strategy, joined with other non-communist organizations and individuals to form the National Negro Congress (NNC) 1935 at Howard University.

-In a proposed Anti-Fascist Civil Rights Declaration for 1944, the Federation called for a permanent Fair Employment Practice Committee (FEPC), equality within the US armed forces, legislation against antisemitism and all forms of incitement to racial hatred, a ban on discrimination in employment and in housing, the abolition of Jim Crow, and passage of a federal anti-lynching bill.
-The Federation publicized its campaigns and other activities through numerous pamphlets and through Action Letters mailed to thousands of local leaders, unions, churches, civic and professional groups.
+In a proposed Anti-Fascist Civil Rights Declaration for 1944, the Federation called for a permanent Fair Employment Practice Committee (FEPC), equality within the US armed forces, legislation against antisemitism and all forms of incitement to racial hatred, a ban on discrimination in employment and housing, the abolition of Jim Crow, and passage of a federal anti-lynching bill.
+The Federation publicized its campaigns and other activities through numerous pamphlets and Action Letters mailed to thousands of local leaders, unions, churches, and civic and professional groups.

 The Civil Rights Congress (CRC) was an American civil rights organization, formed in 1946 at a national conference for radicals and disbanded in 1956.
 It succeeded the International Labor Defense, the National Federation for Constitutional Liberties, and the National Negro Congress, serving primarily as a defense organization.
-In 1948, it became involved in representing African Americans sentenced to death and other criminal cases, in part to highlight racial injustice in the United States.
+In 1948, it became involved in representing African Americans sentenced to death and other criminal cases to highlight racial injustice in the United States.